 Since 2018, following the Supreme Court decision in Williams and another v the London Borough of Hackney [2018] UKSC37 there has been the sense that any prolonged period of voluntary care under section 20 of the Children Act 1989 might lead to an entitlement to damages under the Human Rights Act.

 In Williams it was found that where the use of section 20 amounts to an interference with a parent’s or a child’s exercise of their right to respect for family life, it will violate article 8 of the HCHR.
 Remedies available (and which are most usually sought) include awards of damages.
-The amounts are not particularly modest - commonly between £10,000 and £30,000 for delays even of a few months, and often the Claimant’s costs are in our experience many time more than that.
+The amounts are not particularly modest - commonly between £10,000 and £30,000 for delays even of a few months, and often the Claimant’s costs are in our experience many times more than that.

 More recent case law shows that a prolonged period of time in foster or residential care under section 20 of the Children Act 1989 does not automatically amount to an unlawful infringement of human rights or lead to an entitlement to damages.